 Solana Pag (Saltworks Pag) is the biggest producer of sea salt in Croatia.
 Its production is based on a 1.000-year tradition of sea salt production on the island of Pag.
 Its coarse and other types of sea salt are taken straight from the Adriatic sea.

-Their saltworks is south of the city of Pag and it covers an area of 225 hectares.
-The quality of the sea salt is achieved thanks to specific climate conditions and impermeable soil mostly composed of loam and clay.
+Their saltworks are south of the city of Pag and it covers an area of 225 hectares.
+The quality of the sea salt is achieved thanks to specific climate conditions and impermeable soil, mostly composed of loam and clay.
 Solana Pag sea salt has the mark of an original Croatian product Izvorno hrvatsko (Originally Croatian).